 Relevant risks are linked to core ESG categories and regularly reviewed at the executive level to help ensure strategy alignment and appropriate risk response.
-Any risk owner can raise climate-related risk concerns with ultimate climate risk ownership attributed to our Chief Sustainability Officer.
+Any risk owner can raise climate-related risk concerns, with ultimate climate risk ownership attributed to our External Affairs.

-At quarterly meetings, our Chief Sustainability Officer reports relevant climate-related risks to our Board's ESG Committee under a broader category of sustainability.
+At quarterly meetings relevant climate-related risks are reported to Board's ESG Committee under a broader category of sustainability.
 If a risk requires mitigation, we develop and execute plans to reduce the risk to an acceptable level.